aakashbari/FSM-to-determine-a-decimal-number-divisible-by-5/README.md

 Role of FSMs in Digital Systems
 FSMs are crucial components in digital systems, controlling various functions based on inputs and current states.
 Their applications range from controlling complex systems to solving mathematical problems efficiently in hardware.

+# Icarus Verilog
+iverilog or Icarus Verilog is a simulation and synthesis tool.
+It should be noted that we will be using it as a simulation tool only and do the synthesis using yosys.
+We will be viewing the simulation results using a waveform viewer known as gtkwave.
+It uses a .vcd file to produce the waveform.
+VCD stands for value change dump.
+It is a dump file that the gtkwave uses for simulation.
+A testbench provides these 'changes' in values.
+A testbench is a Verilog program that checks the functionality of our design by giving various possible inputs to the design.